COLETTE SEARLS

 What is a digital puppet?

-You can read about digital puppetry's use in the film industry in my essay "Unholy Alliances and Harmonious Hybrids: New Fusions in Puppetry and Animation" in The Routledge Companion to Puppetry and Material Performance.
+You can read about digital puppetry's use in the film industry in my essay "Unholy Alliances and Harmonious Hybrids: New Fusions in Puppetry and Animation" in The Routledge Companion to Puppetry and Material Performance, and in my book, A Galaxy of Things: the Power of Puppets and Masks in Star Wars and Beyond.

 Powered by Create your own unique website with customizable templates.